saadatqadri/vagrant-ansible-django/README.md

 # Python Django Ansible

-A Vagrant VM for Django development
+A quick and easy way to create a base VM for Django development.

 + Pip
 + VirtualEnv